causalpathlab/EHR-OT/README.md

-# OTTEHR: Transfer Learning of Electronic Healthcare Records through Optimal Transport with a Guided Error Bound  #
+# OTTEHR: Transport-based transfer learning on Electronic Health Records with an application to detect treatment disparities #

 Run mimic_exp4.py to run OTTEHR with **group_name** and **groups** updated to the appropriate values.